ironijunior/diff-base64/README.md

 - **Docker**: for containerizing the solution

 ### Architecture
-This solution was divided following DDD principles in order to isolate the business rules, the domain and the transport (also called infrastructure) layers.
+This solution was structured following DDD principles in order to isolate the business rules, the domain and the transport (also called infrastructure) layers.

 - In the `domain` layer we have the objects that address our business domain.
 - In the `service` one we have the business rules implementation of our solution.
-In this case, one responsible for the rules of our api and other responsible for the comparison.
 - The `transport` layer is where are the objects that represent the infrastructure of our application.
-This layer must be highly dissociated from our business and should be easy to replace.

 #### API
 The **diff-base64** api consists of three endpoints: